 Scientific name: Grus rubicunda

 Height: Up to 4 feet

 1.)
 They participate in an elaborate courtship display, which involves lots of leaping, dancing, wing-flapping, throwing grass in the air, and loud trumpeting.

 2.)
 Brolgas are omnivorous (eat both plant and animal matter), but mainly eat tubers and some crops.
 They will also eat molluscs, insects, amphibians, and mice.

 3.)
 A brolga will typically lay 2 eggs.
 The eggs take approximately 32 days to hatch.

 4.)
 They are the only crane endemic to the Australian region and tend to migrate between breeding and non-breeding sites.

 5.)
-Their social unit is a pair or small family group of about three or four birds, usually parents together with juvenile offspring.
+Their social unit is a pair or small family group of about 3 or 4 birds, usually parents together with juvenile offspring.

 But wait, there’s more on the brolga!

 6.)
 In the non-breeding season, they gather in large flocks, which seem to be just numerous self-contained individual groups rather than a single social unit.